On Polynomial Approximations to ${AC}^0$: Acknowledgements

-\paragraph{Acknowledgements.} We thank Swagato Sanyal and Madhu Sudan for encouragement and useful discussions which greatly simplified our proofs.
-We also thank Avishay Tal for his generous feedback and comments and also for showing us the improvement in seedlength mentioned in \cref{rem:Avishay}.
+We thank Swagato Sanyal and Madhu Sudan for encouragement and useful discussions which greatly simplified our proofs.
+We thank Avishay Tal for his generous feedback and comments and also for showing us the improvement in seedlength mentioned in \cref{sec:open}.
+We thank Paul Beame and Xin Yang for pointing out that a change in parameters results in a quantitative improvement in the lower bound obtained in~\cref{thm:OR-lbd}.
+We thank Noga Alon for pointing out the implications of~\cite{AlonBLP1991} to our setting.
+Finally, we thank the anonymous reviewers of RANDOM 2016 and Random Structures \& Algorithms for their careful perusal of our paper.

 { }